ANCPLabOldenburg/megqc_documentation/extra/openneuro.md

 Given the dataset's size (21 participants, 24.48 GB), dowloading the full dataset may be unnecessary.
 To save time and storage, we'll dowload only one subject's folder using **Datalad**.

 ## Getting started with DataLad
-[DataLad](github.com/datalad)is a free and open source data tool for management of large datasets.
+[DataLad](github.com/datalad) is a free and open source data tool for management of large datasets.
 It can be used to download a single subject folder from a dataset.
+Be sure to have your [environment](extra/environment.md) ready.

 0. **Ensure `git-annex` is properly installed on your environment:** DataLad requires `git-annex` version 8.20200309 (or higher).
 Verify your installation and, if needed, update `git-annex`.
 ```bash